cyberplantru/pH-Mini-v30-sample-code/README.md

 Up to eight modules (provided their addresses are different) can be connected to a single I2C bus.
 Note that only one set of pull-up resistors is needed per bus.

-For more information about connect to I2C bus, see datasheet ADS1110
+The resistors are included but not soldered to the board.

 _______________________________________